sarvsandilya/CodeForgeLive/README.md

 ### Frontend
 bash
- Navigate to the `frontend` directory: `cd frontend` Install frontend dependencies: `npm install`
- Start the frontend development server: `npm run dev -- -p 3005 The defult port 3000 is used for backend
+ Navigate to the `frontend` directory: `cd frontend` Install frontend dependencies: `npm install --force` Start the frontend development server: `npm run dev -- -p 3005` The defult port 3000 is used for backend